AI Recruiting

 Decision

-A copilot can turn hiring-manager input into structured role requirements, screening criteria, and interview focus areas.
+A copilot can turn hiring-manager notes into approved role requirements, must-haves, preferences, screening rubrics, interview topics, and ATS-ready fields.

 Why it matters